-Meet Our Behavioral Health Providers
+Meet our Behavioral Health Providers

 Jonnie R. Williams, Psy.D.

-Dr. Williams’ research interests include the impact of trauma within diverse American Indian communities.
-Her doctoral dissertation research was on Adverse Childhood Events and Adult Substance Abuse among Urban and Reservation American Indians.
-Dr. Williams is currently completing her post-doc at AIHS.
+Dr. Williams’ research interests include the impact of complex trauma within diverse American Indian communities.
+Her doctoral dissertation is a quantitative research study titled “Adverse Childhood Events and Adult Substance Abuse among Urban and Reservation American Indians.”